stuffed pepper casserole close-up

 All of these ingredients come together to form a well-balanced, nourishing meal.
 And guess what?
 You probably already have most of them in your pantry.

-at ideas like this Chicken Cobbler Casserole that uses similar pantry staples with a creamy twist.
+Discover great ideas like this Chicken Cobbler Casserole that uses similar pantry staples with a creamy twist.

 Best cheeses, rice, and seasoning options for flavor variations